-1. Introduction to "Citizen Against Corruption" Programme
+1. Introduction to "Citizen Mobilizing to Combat Corruption" Program

 Partnership for Transparency Fund (PTF) was started in 2000 to explore, support and promote new modalities to meet civil society's demand for good governance.
 Improved governance - greater accountability, responsiveness to citizens and transparency and honesty in the use of public resources - is seen as critical to achieving improved development outcomes.
-Convinced that the key to promoting more honest and accountable government lies in fostering a strong local demand for better governance coming from civil society, PTF seeks to promote the piloting by civil society organisations (CSOs) of their own innovative initiatives to persuade public agencies and governments to improve their accountability and reduce corruption.
+Convinced that the key to promoting more honest and accountable government lies in fostering a strong local demand for better governance coming from civil society, PTF seeks to promote the piloting by civil society organizations (CSOs) of initiatives to persuade public agencies and governments to improve their accountability and reduce corruption.